 Lengths Needed: The Edwards Calculator bases the lengths required on the shackle length.
 The calculator below is based on the finished inner diameter and allows input in either English or Metric units.
 First enter the size of the finished shackle diameter and then the rope diameter and press the adjacent Calculate button.
 Measurements for are taken from the tip of the small loop (Red marks in Frame 4).

 The Usable Inner Diameter is somewhat smaller than the Inner Diameter (D) because the process of closing the shackle takes up some of the line.
-(Note: the calculation employs a simplification of Edwards method but the results are similar).
+(Note: the calculation is derived from Edwards method and the results are similar).

 Tail Lengths: If the knot has been adequately tightened, trim the tails to about 1/4" long.
-If not tightened leave at least an inch.
+If not really tight, then leave at least an inch.